 And I really like the feedback you get when firing.
 I know it’s kind of corny but a weapons should have a kick to it so this adds a bit of realism that is worth the programming effort.
 And kudos to the designers for adapting the way the vibration effect changes depending upon the weapon in hand.

-What's Going On While You're Killing
+What’s Going On While You’re Killing (5 out of 5)

 Each round and location has its own obstacles to avoid.
 These tend to be certain types of things that you shouldn’t be shooting but well, they get in the way and what can you do?
 I realize that shooting a Turkey hen is a no-no, and I should be able to differentiate between them and a Tom easy enough, but oh shoot – I just get too excited.
 At least I know not to shoot the duck decoys – no need for that voice to remind me about that.